A 7-12 Co-educational College founded by the Sisters of St Joseph 1883

 Please be aware that if your direct debit is dishonoured more than three times the school will cancel the deduction.
 For any dishonoured direct debit, the school is charged a fee of $2.50 by your financial institution.
 This fee will be passed on to the fee payer and will appear on the next statement.
 No receipts are issued – please check bank account for proof of payment.

-Please contact the office staff if you have any questions.
+Please contact the Finance Office staff if you have any questions.